bogeeee/restfuncs/readme.md

 # Performance

-### Writes to the session are slow...
+### Writes to the session fields have some overhead
-... cause they trigger a http (non-websocket) request to update the session.
+It costs an additional http roundtrip + 1 websocket roundtrip + (auto.) resend of unprocessed websocket calls.
+This is to ensure fail-safe commits to the http cookie and to ensure security.
+So keep that in mind.

 ### Multi server environment
 When using a load balancer in front of your servers, you have to configure it for [sticky sessions](https://socket.io/docs/v4/using-multiple-nodes/#enabling-sticky-session), because the underlying engine.io uses http long polling by default.